Staple-Engine/StapleEngine/README.md

 * Unity-style custom editor scripting and editor window scripting
 * C# game scripting
 * Custom asset system
+* Graphics API using BGFX as the base
 * Entities inspired by both modern ECS and Unity
-* Input (Keyboard, Mouse, Touch, Gamepad)
+* Input (Keyboard, Mouse, Touch, Gamepad) and Input Actions
 * Meshes, including some imported formats and skeletal animation
 * Physics (3D: Jolt Physics)
 * Audio (MP3, WAV, OGG) through OpenAL
-* Shader format based on BGFX, in a single file
-* Baking pipeline (Baker) that processes game resources to fast usage in engine
+* Baking pipeline (Baker) that processes game assets into engine-ready formats
-* Resource Packer that packs multiple files in its own format
+* Resource Packer that packs multiple files into a single file
 * Text Rendering using FreeType supporting optional gradients and outlines
+* Module system to enable/disable specific engine features such as physics and audio

 # Installation